Adroiti/docs-for-code-review-tools/Pylint-bad-mcs-method-argument.md

-Pattern: Bad mcs method argument
+Pattern: Bad `mcs` method argument

 Issue: -

 ## Description

-Used when a metaclass method has a first agument named differently than the value specified in `valid-classmethod-first-arg` option (default to `cls`), recommended to easily differentiate them from regular instance methods.
+Used when a metaclass method has a first argument named differently than the value specified in `valid-classmethod-first-arg` option (default to `cls`), recommended to easily differentiate them from regular instance methods.

 ## Further Reading